-When someone introduces me to an “idea person,” I automatically jump to the down-side conclusion that this person doesn’t do follow-up.
+When someone introduces me to an “idea person,” I automatically assume that this person doesn’t do follow-up.
 Of course, there are people who are great at getting things done but haven’t had an original idea in their life.
 Great entrepreneurs, like Bill Gates, are great at both.

 I was with IBM in the early PC days when Bill worked with us to provide PC DOS and other software.
 He was relentless in his focus on getting a project done, and he always assigned himself the toughest tasks.
 At the same time, he was always pushing the limits of our business relationship with new ideas.